 The boundary for the IGC management area would be based on the results of the science-based analysis and would include to the maximum extent practical all areas subject to a moderate level of coastal processes.
-The IGC management area would be included within the updated CZB and would be subject to the management requirements of the SLCRMA.
+The IGC management area would not be included within the updated coastal zone, but governmental activities that could potentially affect hydrology or proposed Master Plan measures would nonetheless be subject to management in accordance with existing authorities and state law.